stat6250-s17/course-questions-wiki/week-10/README.md

 - Question (dlee117−stat6250): Are there any informats that do not contain a period?
 - Answer (dlee117-stat6250): No, each informat always contains a period because it is a required delimiter.
 - Question (akumar30−stat6250): Does auto cast applies if we specified the format of numeric data as character in input statement?
+- Answer (aoneill2−stat6250): Yes, if a character informat is used on numeric input, it is auto-cast as a character value.
 - Question (rluo-stat6250): What is standard numeric data?
+- Answer (aoneill2−stat6250): Standard numeric data contains only numbers, scientific notation, decimal points, and plus and minus signs.
 - Question (yyan11−stat6250): Which one could be used to read numeric values?
 - Answer (yyan11−stat6250): The COMMAw.d informat is used to read numeric values and to remove embedded blanks, commas, dashes, dollar signs, percent signs, right parentheses, left parentheses, which are interpreted as minus signs.
 - Question (aoneill2−stat6250): If the default for the input argument is column 1, then isn't it the same to read a piece of data that starts in column 7 either with input @7 or input +6?
 - Answer (aoneill2−stat6250): Yes, that's true.
 In the possible answers, there is a missing period at the end of the informat for Item in answer (d).
 - Question (mcardoso3-stat6250):  What do + and @ indicate when reading column variables?
+- Answer (aoneill2−stat6250): Input +d moves the pointer to column 1+d to begin reading, whereas @d moves the pointer to column d to begin reading in data.
 - Question (yzhu12-stat6250): What are the two most common types of record formats?
 - Answer (yzhu12-stat6250): Fixed-length records and variable length records.
+- Question (aoneill2−stat6250): Where is the position of the pointer if input +8 format is used to read in a piece of data?
+- Answer (aoneill2−stat6250): Since the default position of the pointer is column 1, input +8 starts reading beginning with column 9.

 [Course Textbook Chapter 16, Problem 8]